 We are excited to be on the forefront of a new way to provide specialty health care to our patients.
 Telehealth programs have grown nationwide, and we plan continual expansion of Yale Medicine’s telehealth service offerings.

-A computer with camera, speakers, and microphone will also work
+A computer with camera, speakers, and microphone

 Step 1 – Prepare for your visit: